sirifarif/am_training/README.md

     3. `make`
     4. `make install`
 4. If you get errors for any of these commands, then consult the **README** file in the corresponding direcotry/submodule.

+## Running training

-4. Now for running the training scripts, run the following commands inside am_traning dir.
+1. cd to "am_training/ellavator" dir and run the following commands
     1. `sphinxtrain -t ellavator setup`

-## Running training
-5. cd to "am_training/ellavator" dir and run the following command
-    6. `sphinxtrain run`    //The training should starts now, takes time for large corpus in "wav" dir
+    2. `sphinxtrain run`    //The training should starts now, takes time for large corpus in "wav" dir